Should I Shop on eBay or Amazon?

 Plenty of Reasons to Shop Both

-eBay, on the other hand, is still unmatched for providing access to goods and deals that can't be found anywhere else—a full selection of products from around the world, unique or vintage goods, used items at a significant discount over new, and so on.
+eBay, on the other hand, is still unmatched for providing access to goods and deals that can't be found anywhere else—a full selection of products from around the world, unique and vintage goods, and used items for sale at a significant discount over new.